What Is Customer Relationship Management (CRM)?

 CRM Has a Long History

 Many CRM software and/or service packages exist only to help companies manage the customer relationship process.
-In fact, salespeople tend to think of these computer programs as the be-all and end-all of CRM.
+Salespeople tend to think of these computer programs as the be-all and end-all of CRM.
 However, CRM has existed for much longer than the computer.
-In fact, CRM has been around, in one form or another, for as long as people have been buying goods.
+CRM has been around, in one form or another, for as long as people have been buying goods.
 That said, computers have greatly enhanced the customer relationship management process because the key to good CRM is uncovering and storing information about customers.

 The more a company knows about its customers, the better it can manage its valued relationships—as evidenced by the supermarket rewards card example.